kai9987kai/AutoClicker/README.md

 # AutoClicker
-Welcome to the AutoClicker wiki!
+Welcome to the AutoClicker Github Page!
 It spams clicks on the selected Coordinates.
 Python Modules needed: pyautogui
 #
 Project links: